-ACR 138, as amended, Lackey.
-Senator Sharon Runner Memorial Highway, Larry Chimbole Memorial Highway Highway, and the Santa Clarita Veterans Parkway.
+ACR 138, Lackey.
+Senator Sharon Runner Memorial Highway and the Larry Chimbole Memorial Highway.

-This measure would designate a specified portion of State Highway Route 14 in the City of Lancaster as the Senator Sharon Runner Memorial Highway, a specified portion of State Route 138 in the County of Los Angeles as the Larry Chimbole Memorial Highway Highway, and a specified portion of highway from Interstate 5 to State Highway Route 14, commonly known as the Cross Valley Connector, as the Santa Clarita Veterans Parkway.
+This measure would designate a specified portion of State Highway Route 14 in the City of Lancaster as the Senator Sharon Runner Memorial Highway and a specified portion of State Route 138 in the County of Los Angeles as the Larry Chimbole Memorial Highway.
 The measure would also request the Department of Transportation to determine the cost of appropriate signs showing these special designations and, upon receiving donations from nonstate sources covering the cost, to erect those signs.